artemigkh/ELM-Electronic-League-Manager/README.md

 Or in GoLand, right click on the UnitTests folder in project view, and press Run->Go Test

+## Development

+### Go Backend

+This repository strives to maintain readable, reusable, stable, and easily augmentable code.

+As such, the style guide at https://golang.org/doc/effective_go.html is strictly enforced.

+All PRs must come with unit tests that cover new functionality, and pass the full suite of tests.

 #

 This project is licensed under the terms of the MIT license